 In August of 2023, Antonelli's Cheese Club Members got to travel to Germany!
-A long awaited country for our "Taste of Place" theme for our Cheese Club.
+A long awaited country for our "Taste of Place" theme for our gourmet cheese of the month club.
 We send out a uniquely themed box each month, relating to terroir, cheese history, and celebrations of cheesemakers or producers - become a member before the final day of the current month to get the next month's box at your very own door.

 Click Here to Learn More or Join Today!
 Read on to learn about the cheeses and producer our Club Members will enjoy this month!